Azerbaijan extends exemption of some imported goods from customs duties

 The draft law was prepared in order to exempt technological equipment imported by legal entities or individual entrepreneurs that are residents of industrial or technological parks from customs duties, with an increase of 3 years from the date of registration of a resident in the mentioned parks, for a period of 10 years.

-After discussion, the amendment was put to the vote and adopted in the first reading.
+After discussion, the amendment was put to the vote and adopted in the third reading.